MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ## Permissions

 By default, any authenticated Machine Learning Server user can:
++ Publish a new service
 + Update and delete web services they have published
 + Retrieve any web service object for consumption
 + Retrieve a list of any or all web services

-By default, all web service operations are available to authenticated users.
-Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
+Note that destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](configure-roles.md) to further control the permissions around web services.
-Ask your administrator for details on your role.
+When you list services you can see your role for each one of them.

 ## See also